|

 39. construction

-the act of constructing something
+the act of building something

 The shorthand accomplished by the construction [(noun) + person] can usually be expanded semantically in the most general way to [person who likes or enjoys (noun)], as the most common person companions show: